UQ-PAC/BASIL/docs/basil-ir.md

 BASIL IR is the intermediate representation used during static analysis.
 This is on contrast to Boogie IR which is used for specification annotation, and output to textual boogie syntax that can be run through the Boogie verifier.

+The textual representation of the basil IR is described here [development/basil-il.md].

 The grammar is described below, note that the IR is a data-structure, without a concrete textual representation so the below grammar only represents the structure.
 We omit the full description of the expression language because it is relatively standard.